brewburgr/MPTFM/LET-NLET comparison/README.md

 # LET-NLET comparison environment

 The analysis in the notebook `SurfaceNLET.ipynb` was performed inside a Docker container.
 We used the provided displacement data with the pre-defined parameters in the notebook for the Hertzian contact, Gaussian indenter, and ring indenter profiles, and provide example results in the according directory.
-For both scenarios, results include integrated tractions, traction-indentation curves generated from them (using known strain/maximum indentation values), and ParaView files that can be used for visualization.
+For each scenario, results include integrated tractions and traction-indentation curves generated from them (using known strain/maximum indentation values), which are also shown in the notebook.
+ParaView files for visualization are created within the workflow as well.

 - **Docker image:** `dolfinx/dolfinx:stable`
 - **Image date:** May 28, 2026